singnet/ai-dsl/README.md

    or otherwise.

-2. A tool set for not only verifying the validity of such assemblages but also automatically create such assemblages when possible.
+2. A tool set for not only verifying the validity of such assemblages but also automatically create such assemblages.
 Basically, if a user can formalize precisely enough the desired function, then the AI-DSL tool set should be able to automatically fetch and combine the right AI services to deliver that function.

 ## Status

-Up to now the work has been mostly exploratory resulting into prototypes and experimental code covering various features in isolation as opposed to a final product.
+Up to now the work has been mostly exploratory resulting into prototypes and experimental code covering various aspects of the AI-DSL in isolation as opposed to a final product.
 This is justified by the fact that it is an ambitious project and requires a fair bit of research and development.

-Progress has been taking place into phases, where details can be found in technical reports written at the end of each phase.
-An overview of each phase is given below.
+Progress has been taking place into phases.
+Details can be found in technical reports written at the end of each phase.
+An overview of is given below.

 ### Phase 1